-9C.
-(1) Before a municipality adopts a policy on development charges, the municipality must-

-- (a) follow a process of community participation that is consistent with Chapter 4 of the Municipal Systems Act; and - (b) comply with subsection (2).
+- 9C.
+(1) Before a municipality adopts a policy on development charges, the municipality must- - (a) follow a process of community participation that is consistent with Chapter 4 of the Municipal Systems Act; and - (b) comply with subsection (2).

-(2) The municipality must-

-- (a) display the draft policy on development charges for a period of at least 30 days in the manner provided for in section 21A of the Municipal Systems Act; and - (b) advertise in the media, in the manner provided for in section 21 of 5 the Municipal Systems Act, a notice- - (i) stating that- - (aa) a draft policy on development charges has been prepared for submission to the municipal council; and - (bb) the draft policy on development charges is available at the municipality's head and satellite offices and libraries for public inspection during office hours and, if the municipality has an official website or a website available to it, that the said draft policy is also available on that website; and - (ii) inviting the local community to submit comments and representations to the municipality concerned within a period specified in the notice, which period may not be less than 30 days.

-(3) A municipal council must take all comments and representations 20 into account when finalising the draft policy on development charges.

-By-laws to give effect to policy on development charges
+, and the second (2) The municipality must- (a) display the draft policy on development charges for a period of at least 30 days in the manner provided for in section 21A of the Municipal Systems Act; and (b) advertise in the media, in the manner provided for in section 21 of 5 the Municipal Systems Act, a notice- (i) stating that- (aa) a draft policy on development charges has been prepared for submission to the municipal council; and (bb) the draft policy on development charges is available at the municipality's head and satellite offices and libraries for public inspection during office hours and, if the municipality has an official website or a website available to it, that the said draft policy is also available 10 on that website; and (ii) inviting the local community to submit comments and representations to the municipality concerned within a period specified in the notice, which period may not be less than 30 days.
+15 (3) A municipal council must take all comments and representations into account when finalising the draft policy on development charges.
+20 By-laws to give effect to policy on development charges 9D.

-9D.
 (1) A municipality must adopt and publish by-laws, in terms of sections 12 and 13 of the Municipal Systems Act, to give effect to the implementation of its policy on development charges.
-(2) The by-laws made in terms of subsection (1) may differentiate

-(2) The by-laws made in terms of subsection (1) may differentiate between-

-(a) engineering services;

-(b) categories of applicants; and

-(c) categories of land developments,

-in respect of which development charges may be payable.
+(2) The by-laws made in terms of subsection (1) may differentiate between- 25 (a) engineering services; (b) categories of applicants; and (c) categories of land developments, in respect of which development charges may be payable.
 (3) A municipality's by-laws on development charges may be integrated into other by-laws relating to municipal planning or a related area of municipal legislative competence.

-Rebate and exemption

-9E.
-(1) If a municipality has opted to levy development charges in terms of section 9A(1), it may only-

-- (a) grant a rebate for a category of applicants or a category of land developments through reducing the development charge payable in respect thereof; or - (b) exempt a category of applicants or a category of land developments from paying development charges, where it has set out the criteria for rebate or exemption in its policy on development charges.

-(2) If a rebate or exemption is granted in terms of subsection (1), the 45 municipality must set out the reasons and identify the alternative funding source for the required bulk engineering services, to the value of the rebate or the exemption.

-(3) When granting a rebate or exemption in terms of subsection (1) in respect of categories of applicants and categories of land developments, a municipality may determine such categories in accordance with the criteria set out in its policy on development charges.

-(4) If a land development satisfies the criteria for rebate or exemption in terms of the municipality's policy on development charges and the bulk engineering services for that land development have been paid for, or have been budgeted to be funded through a transfer from another sphere of government, the municipality must grant a rebate or exemption to the extent of that transfer.
+30 Rebate and exemption 35 9E.
+(1) If a municipality has opted to levy development charges in terms of section 9A(1), it may only- l (a) grant a rebate for a category of applicants or a category of land developments through reducing the development charge payable in respect thereof; or 40 (b) exempt a category of applicants or a category of land developments from paying development charges,where it has set out the criteria for rebate or exemption in its policy on development charges.
+(2) If a rebate or exemption is granted in terms of subsection (1), the municipality must set out the reasons and identify the alternative funding source for the required bulk engineering services, to the value of the rebate or the exemption.
+45 (3) When granting a rebate or exemption in terms of subsection (1) in respect of categories of applicants and categories of land developments, a municipality may determine such categories in accordance with the criteria set out in its policy on development charges.
+50 (4) If a land development satisfies the criteria for rebate or exemption in terms of the municipality's policy on development charges and the bulk engineering services for that land development have been paid for, or have been budgeted to be funded through a transfer from another sphere of government, the municipality must grant a rebate or exemption to the extent of that transfer.
+55

+(5) Before a municipality grants a rebate or exemption, it must calculate the development charge as if it were payable.